 A food allergy is a condition in which the body’s immune system reacts adversely to a food or an ingredient in a food.
 Any food or food ingredient can cause an allergy and typically allergies occur with the animal having been on the same diet for months to years NOT with a change of diet.
 Protein, usually from the meat source of the food is the most likely offender.
 Proteins commonly found in dog foods are derived from beef, chicken, lamb and horsemeat.

-Other ideas to ease the itch
+Other ideas to ease itching:

 Antihistamines can also be used and have very few side effects.
 Human brands can be used, be sure to check with your vet what the correct dose is.
-There may also be a secondary infection present which requires additional medication.